Show Your Unique talent on Stage.

-Note: Make sure your heading should comprise within 140 words.
+Note: Make sure your heading should compose within 140 words.

 - Three supporting messages to support the heading, each of 6 minutes each.

-It is your secret.
+It’s your secret.
 When you make a presentation with multi-sensory components.
-It will easier for the audience to recall information later.
+It’ll easier for the audience to recall information later.

 Effective use of power Point.

 In TED presentations, the average PowerPoint slides have only 40 words.
-It is impossible to find anyone slide that has more than 40 words.
+It’s impossible to find any slide that has more than 40 words.
 So your slides should have less than 40 words.

 Try to convey your point via visual graphics.
-As it proves, if you hear information, you will remember about 10% after the next three days.
-But, if you add pictures, you can recall 65 % of it.
+As it proves, if you hear the information you’ll remember only 10% after the next three days.
+However, if you add pictures you can recall 65 % information.

 Practice your Content.

-Practice your content so you can deliver your presentation as comfortable as you are having a conversation with your friends.
-You need to understand three P’s: passion, practice, and presence.
+Practice your content so you can deliver your presentation as naturally as possible.

-Authenticity does not happen naturally.
-It requires hours of practice, choosing the right words, and making sure that non-verbal communication: gesture, facial expression, and body language are coordinated with your message.
+It requires hours to practice your content choosing the right words and making sure that non-verbal communication: gesture, facial expression, and body language are coordinated with your message.

 Analysis your Material over and over.

-Practice will help you to find small distracting movement you are making.
+Practice will help you to find tiny distracting movements you’re making.
 Even pay close attention to the pace of your speech.
-Ask your friend, either it is too fast or slow.
+Ask your friend, either you’re speaking fast or slow.